pproe/camo-worm-optimisation/README.md

 # camo-worm-optimisation
-Application of a meta-heuristic algorithm to optimise the definition of OCT scan images.
+Application of a Particle Swarm Optimisation algorithm to optimise the definition of OCT scan images.